charkster/ip_address_change_send_email/README.md

 # ip_address_change_send_email
 A script to run on crontab which will email you if your ip address changes.
 I used to use dynamic DNS, but did not want to pay for it anymore.
 The "check_ip.sh" script needs msmtp to be installed.
-I have included a sample file for use with a gmail account.
+I have included a sample configuration file for use with a gmail account.

 This can be setup on a raspberry pi with internet access.
 I set it up using the root user.
 All the files except "msmtprc" reside in the /root directory